Carl Pforzheimer: Philanthropy

 He was president of the Carl and Lily Pforzheimer Foundation Inc., a philanthropic organization, which is still active and continues his philanthropic legacy.

 He has had several buildings named after him.
 In December 1956, Pforzheimer Hall at Horace Mann School in Riverdale of the Bronx was named for him, after he was chairman of the school's board for three decades.
 In 1955, the National Municipal League named their building after him, after he was treasurer of the organization for 35 years.

+The Carl H. Pforzheimer University Professorship is Harvard’s highest faculty honor for scholars whose work crosses disciplinary boundaries.
+It was endowed by the Carl and Lily Pforzheimer Foundation in memory of Carl H. Pforzheimer Sr.

 Book collection

 Pforzheimer was an avid collector of rare books, collecting manuscripts and books over decades and housing them in an office building in Manhattan as the Pforzheimer Library, with access only allowed to specialized scholars.
 In 1923, he purchased a Gutenberg Bible for around $60,000.
 Other key works included the writings of Percy Bysshe Shelley.
 In 1940, he published "The Carl H. Pforzheimer Library of English Literature 1475-1700" as a three-volume catalogue.
 Over the next two decades, the publication was used as a reference book by collectors and scholars.
 In 1951, the New York Times called his library literature "considered one of the great rare book collections in private hands."
 Roger Stoddard, curator of rare books at Harvard College Library later called his collection "the greatest collection in private hands", including the first complete Bible in English and 1535 Coverdale Bible, and various Shakespeare plays.
 In 1987, his son Carl H. Pforzheimer Jr. and grandson Carl H. Pforzheimer III donated the Pforzheimer Collection of Shelly and His Circle to the New York Public Library, which included around 25,000 books, letters, manuscripts, and other related objects.

-In 1986, a large portion of the New York-based Pforzheimer collection of English books and manuscripts was purchased for the University of Texas, in "what book dealers said was the largest sale of rare books ever made."
+In 1986, a large portion of the New York-based Pforzheimer collection of English books and manuscripts was purchased for the University of Texas Harry Ransom Center, in "what book dealers said was the largest sale of rare books ever made."
 The transaction included the first book printed in the English language from 1475, as well as more than 1,100 books and 250 manuscripts from the years 1475 to 1700 collected by Pforzheimer.

+The Ransom Center’s annual Carl and Lily Pforzheimer Lecture was established specifically to honor the library acquired in 1986.